-Talk to your supplier and explain your income has dropped because of coronavirus and ask if you can pay it over a longer period.
+Talk to your supplier and explain your income has dropped because of coronavirus and ask if you can pay a bill over a longer period.
+It’s important to say if people in your household have health problems.
 If you are having deductions through a prepayment meter for existing debts, ask if the deductions can be reduced or halted for the next few months.

-The LITRG has produced a good guide to Coronavirus: Self-employment and paying tax.
+The LITRG has produced a guide to Coronavirus: Self-employment and paying tax.

 Deductions from Universal Credit